 When the software is first started, a number of panels will already be open.
 Some panels, including the Projects panel and Navigator panel, will appear grouped and docked to the left side of the application window.
 Others, including the Components panel, will be in pop-out mode and appear as buttons on the right-hand border of the application window.

 Click on an entry in the menu to open the corresponding panel.
-If a panel is open but not visible, for example, it is an inactive panel in a group of docked panels, or it is currently in pop-out mode, click its entry in the menu to make it visible and it will become the active panel.
+If a panel is open but not visible, for example, it is an inactive panel in a group of docked panels, or it is currently in pop-out mode,.
+Clicking its entry in the menu will make it visible and it will become the active panel.

 Three different display modes are supported for panels:

 In this mode, a panel can be docked horizontally, or vertically, within the main application window.
 Right-click on a panel's title bar (or tab) and choose Allow Dock from the context menu to configure its docking capability - Horizontally and/or Vertically.
 When docking vertically, a panel will dock to the right or left of the main design space.
 When docking horizontally, a panel will dock either above the main design space (and below the main menus) or below the main design space (and above the Status Bar).

 This mode is essentially an extension of the standard docked mode.
 A docked panel can be put into this mode by clicking on the pin symbol next to the panel's close cross.
 The pin symbol will change to indicate the mode:

 - the pin symbol, in this case, appears as indicating that the panel is in docked mode.